Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Conclusion

 \section{Conclusion}

-We show that generating textbook-quality examples for a low resource programming language can rapidly improve LLM generation through finetuning, with benefits over RAG approaches.
-We demonstrate on the Excel language, owing to its popularity in practice, but sparsity of training data.
-We posit that further work on individual languages may benefit similarly, and we encourage more synthetic data generations be included in LLM pretraining, especially long-tail phenomena like LRPLs.
+We show that generating textbook-quality examples for a low resource programming language can rapidly improve LLM generation through finetuning, with benefits over RAG approaches and other, less rich finetuning paradigms.
+Yet our method is simple and automatic, requiring only function documentation, a teacher model generally strong in instruction-following (which need not be an expert in the target domain), and minimal human description of the domain.
+We demonstrate the method for Excel Formula language which is popular in practice, but an LRPL owing to its sparsity of training data.
+Our method improves student models by leveraging their problem solving abilities previously learned in pretraining on high-resource programming languages to adapt to the new domain.

+We posit that further work on individual languages may benefit similarly, and we encourage future work in synthetic data generation for LLM pretraining, especially for ``long-tail'' phenomena like LRPLs which suffer due to a lack of natural training data.